 A course in reading, writing, and critical thinking for students who are at the basic level of developmental work.
-Required of entering students who score 5 or below on the CUNY Writing Test and/or at the 91 level on the CUNY Reading Test unless ESL placement is indicated.
+Required of entering students who score 6 or below on the CUNY/ACT in Writing and/or at the 91 level on the CUNY/ACT in Reading unless ESL placement is indicated.

-~ ENG 092A6 - DEVELOPING COMPETENCE IN READING AND WRITING (0 crs.
+~ ENG 092A6 - DEVELOPING COMPETENCE IN READ-ING AND WRITING (0 crs.
 8 hrs. - 8 equated crs.)

 A course in reading, writing and critical thinking for students who are at the intermediate level of developmental work.
-Required of students who score 6 on the CUNY Writing Test and who have failed the CUNY Reading Test at the 92/04 level.
-Also required of students who completed ENG 91.
+Required of students who score 6 on the CUNY/ACT in Writing and who have failed the CUNY/ACT in Reading at the ENG 09200/00400 level.
+Also required of students who completed ENG 091A5.